Updated, January 2023

 1. Make a Connection

-Or, if you love the local art on display at the Whistler Farmers’ Market you could see if any of the artists or artisans offer workshops, like Andrea Mueller’s paint nights, or have home studios that you can visit, like Cheryl (weaver) and Vincent Massey (potter).
+Or, if you love the local art on display at the Whistler Farmers’ Market you could see if any of the artists or artisans offer workshops, like Andrea Mueller’s paint nights.
 Arts Whistler, our local arts council, is another place to find information on local arts-based events.

 Indigenous people have lived and travelled through the Whistler Valley for millennia and you can connect with their culture and living history by visiting the Squamish Lil’wat Cultural Centre; trying their cuisine at the Thunderbird Cafe and looking out for the work of Indigenous artists represented in our public art program as you travel throughout Whistler Valley.

-2. Learn Something New or Improve on Your Skills
+2. Learn Something New or Improve Your Skills

 Guided tours and coached sessions are another way to dig deeper in Whistler and can be personally rewarding.
 Sure you can hike and bike by yourself, but would you know which medicinal plants in the area are used for healing by Indigenous people?
 What makes the strange, claw-like markings on a tree?
 What’s the best way to tackle a gnarly-looking woodwork bridge on your bike?
 Where are the best areas to go rock climbing?